Someone asked: You say the creative process is always egoless. Please explain.

 Or to put it this way, the ego becomes very uncomfortable, even fearful when faced with the prospect of letting go to the natural creative flow of life.

-Or, let's put it this way: when a Bad Guy throws a pot on the potter’s wheel it is the same creative process that a Good Guy must use to throw a pot.
-However, regardless of their good or bad intended use of their pots, if either of them fight the clay and potters wheel, and hates what he is making, then it will be the other guy who gets his pot made for however he intends to use it.
+Or, let's put it yet another way: when a bad guy throws a pot on the potter’s wheel it is the same creative process that a good guy must use to throw a pot.
+However, regardless of their good or bad intended use of their pots, if either of them fight the clay and potters wheel, and resists the process of making it, then it will be the other guy who gets his pot made for however he intends to use it.